rollingghost/cli-task-tracker/README.md

 - After cloning navigate to the directory and run
   - `cargo run <options>` or use `cargo run --help` for help
+- Or download the binary and run directly on the terminal
-- Or if you are working with linux, move the binary in `target/release` directory to `/usr/bin` to use the task tracker
+- If you are using linux you can move the binary to `/usr/bin` for a global effect

 ## Supported commands